The SquatDec 06, 2022

 The squat is a fundamental movement everyone should be able to perform.
 This is one of the first movements we screen in our patients with any lower body issue.
 If someone cannot effectively lower their hips, without undue stress on their knees or over rounding their back, they should start there.

 The squat is a foundational movement for many other exercises.
-It’s involved in the setup for a kettlebell swing, the beginning of a slight dip before pushing overhead in a push press, the position you catch the weight when olympic lifting, how you plant your feet after a burpee, even how you jump and land.
+It’s involved in the beginning of a push press, the position you catch the weight when olympic lifting, how you plant your feet after a burpee, even how you jump and land.

 Looking for ways to maximize your recovery?